quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Note that this scheme has a performance drawback.
-When the retry service is in active mode, clients with a token from a NEW_TOKEN frame will suffer a 1-RTT penalty even though it has proof of address with its token.
+When the retry service is in active mode, clients with a token from a NEW_TOKEN frame will suffer a 1-RTT penalty even though its token provides proof of address.

 In inactive mode, the service MUST forward all packets that have no token or a token with the first bit set to '1'.
 It MUST validate all tokens with the first